CBZ Holdings: Overview

+CBZ reported ZWG 34.42 billion in total assets, ZWG 21.59 billion in customer deposits and ZWG 7.92 billion in shareholders’ equity for the financial year ended 31 December 2024.
+Profit after tax for FY2024 was ZWG 168.05 million on total income of ZWG 4.10 billion.

+For the quarter ended 31 March 2025, the Group reported profit after tax of ZWG 537.5 million, total deposits of ZWG 26.79 billion and an asset base of ZWG 38.75 billion.

+For the half-year ended 30 June 2025, CBZ reported total assets of ZWG 38.46 billion and shareholders’ equity of ZWG 8.94 billion.

 History

 The flagship business of the Group, CBZ Bank Limited, was founded in 1980.
 It was taken over by the Government of Zimbabwe in 1991, to avert looming liquidation and was renamed Commercial Bank of Zimbabwe Limited.
 The company was listed on the Zimbabwe Stock Exchange in 1998.
 In 2005, the company rebranded, creating CBZ Bank as the main business and CBZ Holdings Limited as the holding company.
 The member businesses of the Group are as illustrated in the table below, as at 31 December 2017.

 Ownership

 CBZ Holdings Limited is a publicly traded company.
-Its stock is listed on the Zimbabwe Stock Exchange, where it trades under the symbol: CBZ.
+Its shares are listed on the Zimbabwe Stock Exchange, where it trades under the symbol: CBZ.
 According to the December 2017 Annual Report of the CBZ Holdings Limited (CBZ Group), the major shareholders in the Group were as listed in the table below: